-- Not putting your child's name on personal clothing - Avoiding becoming intoxicated in public places, therefore becoming vulnerable. - Avoiding wearing shirts or caps that identify you as a judge when you're out in public.
-"Have Gavel will Travel," "Take the Law into Your Own Hands, Hug a Judge," "Here Comes the Judge," etc. are all right for around the house or while attending judicial seminars, but may be too risky elsewhere.
+- Avoiding placing your child's name boldly on the exterior of personal clothing when feasible. - Avoiding becoming intoxicated in public places, therefore becoming vulnerable. - Avoiding wearing shirts or caps that identify you as a judge when you're out in public.
+"Have Gavel will Travel," "Take the Law into Your Own Hands, Hug a Judge," "Here Comes the Judge," etc. may be okay for around the home or while attending judicial events, but may be too risky elsewhere.